A lie is not the truth.

 I’m currently stuck in a very difficult scenario; a complexity of lies and thieveries and I have to patiently endure being critically observed, doubted and distrusted.
 But for my own sanity and health I must simply follow my path and focus my energy on being kind and correct while becoming a witness of odd consequences of misbehavior.
 It is fascinating how people with ill intend flip between good and evil in the shortest of moments while unable to change their adapted “false sense of reality” – still pilfering and manipulating the truth to their advance.
 I’m equally awestruck about anyone supporting and fueling such characters, clearly entertained by this play on hand.
 It is an ugly situation!

 I focus on building strength, meditation, sport and eating healthy.
 The best medicine to cope with difficulties in life is self-love.
 Be kind and honest to yourself.
 This will reflect on others.
 It is not always in our power to make others happy.
 They need to want to be happy.

 I avoid negativity on screen, in music and restrict my own actions to balance my decorum.
-Sometimes it is okay to wait and watch; It might be the “lesser truth” but it is a “lesser lie”… Within I am squeezed away from where I would like to place myself on the above equation.
+Sometimes it is okay to wait and watch; It might be the “lesser truthful a response” but it is a “lesser lie” might place me closer to the honest side of things… Within I am squeezed away from where I would like to place myself on the above equation.